Photographs belong to the photographers who allow use for FNPS purposes only. Please contact the photographer for all other uses.

 |Salt Spray/ Salty Soil Tolerance:||Some tolerance to salty wind but not direct salt spray.|

 |Soil pH:||Circum neutral|

-Larval host for atala butterfly (Eumaeus atala florida) and the echo moth (Sierarctia echo).
+Larval host for the rare atala butterfly (Eumaeus atala florida) which is restricted to South Florida and the echo moth (Sierarctia echo).

 Upland hardwood forests, high pine, coastal hammocks, shell middens.